webuild-consortium/webuild-github-policies/docs/03-onboarding-procedures.md

 ### 5.2 Repository Permissions

-Your access level determines what you can do:
+Your access level determines available actions:

 | Permission | Can Do |
 |-----------|--------|